kscanne/gbb/datasets/sentiment/README.md

 ~~~
 😞😟😠😡😕🙁😣😔😖😫👎😩😤😮😱😨😰😦😧😢😥😪😓😒
 ~~~
-and the set of positive emoticons as those matching this regular expression:
+and the positive emoticons are defined to be those matching this regular expression:
 ~~~
 [:;=8][o^-]?[(<{]
 ~~~

-The positive label (+1) was then assigned to any tweet which contained at least one positive emoji or emoticon and no negative ones.
+The positive label (+1) was then assigned to any tweet which contained at least one positive emoji or emoticon *and no negative ones*.
-The negative label (-1) was assigned to any tweet which contained at least one negative emoji or emoticon and no positive ones.
+The negative label (-1) was assigned to any tweet which contained at least one negative emoji or emoticon *and no positive ones*.
-All emojis/emoticons were then removed from the tweets in the dataset (otherwise the classification task would be trivial).
+All emojis/emoticons (not just the ones in the two sets above) were then removed from the tweets in the dataset, since otherwise the classification task would be trivial.

-We started with the full set of Irish language tweets as identified by the website [Indigenous Tweets](http://indigenoustweets.com/ga/), filtered out retweets, and then labeled the remaining tweets using the scheme above.
-The dataset was then assembled by taking a random sample of 12000 tweets labeled +1 and 12000 tweets labeled -1.
+We started with the full set of Irish language tweets as identified by the website [Indigenous Tweets](http://indigenoustweets.com/ga/), filtered out retweets, and then labeled the remainder using the scheme above.
+The dataset was then assembled by taking a random sample of 12000 tweets that were labeled +1 and 12000 tweets that were labeled -1.
-It's worth nothing that there are many more tweets labeled +1 then -1 in the full Indigenous Tweets collection, and we've artificially forced the label priors to be 50/50 to make the classification task more challenging.
+It's worth nothing that there were many more tweets labeled +1 than -1 in the full Indigenous Tweets collection; we've artificially forced the label priors to be 50/50 to make the classification task more challenging.